Skip to main content

 Fisheries and Coastal Resources Act, Revised Statutes of Nova Scotia, 1996, Chapter 25, as amended 1999, Chapter 2

-Fish Buyers' Licensing and Enforcement Regulations, Nova Scotia Fisheries and Coastal Resources Act
+Fish Buyers and Fish Processors Regulations, Fisheries and Coastal Resources Act